 Food Safety Supervisors

 A Food Safety Supervisor (FSS) is a person trained to identify and prevent risks associated with food handling on food premises.
 They must hold a current (less than five years old) FSS Certificate and not be designated FSS for more than one food premises.
-Training is provided by registered training organisations and you can contact your nearest organisation for further information.
+Registered training organisations provide training, and you can contact your nearest organisation for further information.

 The Food Act 2003 requires certain food businesses in the NSW hospitality and retail food service sector to have at least one trained FSS.
 This requirement applies to businesses serving food that is ready to eat and potentially hazardous, and not sold and served in the supplier's original packaging.
 Some exemptions apply to certain businesses, such as: